 What is the current state of AI?

-Success stories tend to focus on the achievements and evolution of the algorithms.
-Google's BERT transformer neural network is an example of a new type of algorithm that promises to revolutionize natural language processing.
+Success stories focus on the achievements and evolution of the algorithms.
+ChatGPT is a new AI language model that could disrupt modern search engines.

-Equally impressive -- and worthy of enterprise attention -- are the new tools being invented to automate machine learning pipelines and greatly accelerate the development process.
+Equally impressive and worthy of enterprise attention are the new tools automating machine learning pipelines and greatly accelerating the development process.

 In addition, the field of AI is moving into various new domains such as conceptual design, smaller devices and multi-modal applications -- innovations that will expand AI's repertoire in many industries.
-It's also important for companies to keep an eye on the bleeding edge AI technologies that show tremendous promise and are now available for experimentation via the cloud -- quantum AI is an example.
+It's also important for companies to keep an eye on the bleeding edge AI technologies that show tremendous promise and are now available for experimentation via the cloud -- quantum AI, for example.

 To take full advantage of the benefits of AI and machine learning trends, IT and business leaders will need to develop a strategy for aligning AI with employee interests and business goals.
 The following issues should be on the agenda:

 - how to streamline and democratize access to AI;

 - how to address rising concerns about ethical and responsible AI; and